Shame. It impedes so much.

 Basically, they do what they can to fuck up our ability to enter the Ritual State of trance, and to experience the transporting awe, wonder and joy of religious experience.
 Which is not pretend.
 Which is as real as love, as fear, as rage, as courage.

 So I take a little time for confidence building before I do ritual.
 Some of it is the donning and deploying of trappings: special dress or special jewelry, laying out of ritual tools.
-And then the speaking of intention: I am Dragon Singing, I say, of the good Planet Earth.
+And then the speaking of intention: I am Mark Green, I say, of the good Planet Earth.
 I am a miracle of the Universe: I am made of stars.
 I come here to speak my love, and sing.

 This varies somewhat depending on what the ritual is about.
 But for me, rituals of celebration and humble wonder are the baseline, the typical.